szoftveres/RF_Microwave/radar/README.md

 #### Analog frontend

-Received RF signal experiences spherical expansion (Friis path loss) twice during its time in flight (once when transmitted by the transmitter antenna, and once when reflected back from a small, point-like object), therefore the reflected signal strength of an object that was repositioned at double distance is only 1/16 of what the radar would receive when the object was at 1/2 distance.
-This has to be compensated for.
+The reflected signal experiences spherical expansion (a.k.a.
+Friis path loss) twice during its time in flight (first when on the way to the target and the second time when reflected back); consequently, moving a target twice as far away reduces the magnitude of the reflected signal to 1/16th of its original level.
+This has to be compensated for, since we want to see distant objects on the radar image with the same intensity as nearby ones.
-Increasing distance translates directly to increasing IF frequency, so compensation can easily be implemented in the analog frontend, in the form of a 2nd order (40 dB/decade) high-pass filter.
+Distance translates directly to baseband frequency, so compensation can easily be implemented with a 2nd order (40 dB/decade) high-pass filter, implemented in the analog frontend.

+The analog frontend is also the main gain block before the ADC, since it's easier to achieve high amplification at baseband frequencies.
+The LNA is only used to overcome the noise contribution of the mixer in the RF path.

 ![analog_frontend_schem](analog_frontend_schem.png)